 The hip is one of the largest joints in the body and classified as a ball and socket joint.
 The head of the femur is the ball, an almost spherical shape covered with a layer of slippery articular cartilage.

 The socket, called the acetabulum, is deep and is again lined with articular cartilage.
-The socket is made deeper by a rim made of fibrocartilage know as the hip labrum which runs all round the socket.
+The socket is made deeper by a rim made of fibrocartilage known as the hip labrum which runs all round the socket.

 The hip joint also has the body’s largest and most powerful muscles acting on it, the buttock muscles.
 The main ones are gluteus maximus, gluteus medius and gluteus minimus.